4D1B/Skype-Message-Classification/README.md

 ```

 Here, skypetest.py is the name of the file and python command is used to redirect to execute any specific python file.
+To be Noted down that, in this program , source data file is used as 'yes.json'.
+It can be modified as per the location of the user's data source file.
+For example,
+If the user stores the JSON file in home/4d1b/ folder, the entire location has to be set as such so that the program can find the JSON file.
+It is recommended to set the working directory to this Git cloned folder so that, nothing extra has to be done.

 ### Break down into end to end tests